 Learn how to draw a great looking Golden Gate Bridge with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Golden Gate Bridge drawing.

 The Golden Gate Bridge is one of America's most iconic landmarks.
 It is located in San Francisco, California.